Updated July 22, 2022

 There are classic little resort towns, such as Wells-next-the-Sea, with its retro beach huts, and Cromer, famous for its namesake crabs and Victorian pier.
 Wide, sandy Holkham Beach, meanwhile, fits the bill for any type of beach holiday.

 Looking for space this summer?
 Head to Kent.
 With 563km (350 miles) of coast to choose from, there’s plenty of room for everyone.

 Beautiful beach Botany Bay, backed by tall chalk cliffs, is a must visit.
 Close to Broadstairs, it’s easy to reach by car but not by public transport, which keeps the crowds away, despite being one of the best beaches in Kent.
 Shingle Sandgate, near Folkstone, and Reculver, watched over by Roman ruins, are other top spots for a beach day.

-Kent’s main seaside towns, such as Whitstable and Margate, are likely to be heaving this summer.
-So look to stay in one of Kent’s quieter bits, like Dungeness, New Romney or Sheppey, instead.
+Kent’s main seaside towns, such as Whitstable and Margate, tend to be heaving over summer, so look to stay in one of Kent’s quieter bits.
+Dungeness, New Romney or Sheppey are good picks.

 Wild, remote and drop dead beautiful, Pembrokeshire is the perfect place for a scenic beach break with far fewer people around.

 Jutting out into the Irish Sea, Pembrokeshire is 299km (186 miles) of dramatic coastline broken up by beach after stunning beach.
 On the far west is Marloes Sands, an arch of gold sheltered by jagged cliffs and one of the county’s best, while Barafundle Bay, with its pale golden sand and clear waters, looks as if it drifted over from the Caribbean before settling in southwest Wales.